valarpirai/ticket-reservation/README.md

 ## Assumptions
 - Trains have only start and end stations.
 Intermediate stations not supported
-- Each train runs once per day.
+- Each train runs once per day
-- Train will have only 2 sections.
+- Train will have only 2 sections
-- Each section has a max Seats.
+- Each section has fixed max Seats
 - When user tries to book/reserve ticket, we will check the available trains for the START and END station.
   - Then, check if the seats available in any train and book it.
-If no tickets available, then error will be thrown
+If no seats/train available, then error will be thrown
+- Single User can book N number of Tickets (No limit)
+- Request Payloads are valid
 -